 Read more about our Entry Requirements.

-More information about how modules are taught can be found on the Undergraduate Study With Us page.
+More information about how modules are taught can be found on the Undergraduate courses page.

-More information about how students are assessed can be found on the Undergraduate Study With Us page.
+More information about how students are assessed can be found on the Undergraduate courses page.

 Yes.
 Read more about studying abroad.